-If you want to allow an employee or an individual paid preparer to discuss your Form 941-SS with the IRS, check the "Yes" box in the Third Party Designee section of the return.
-Also, enter that designee's name, phone number, and any five numbers the designee chooses as his or her personal identification number (PIN).
-The designation must specify an individual and may not refer to a tax preparation firm.
+If you want to allow any individual, corporation, firm, organization, or partnership to discuss your Form 941-SS with the IRS, check the "Yes" box in the Third Party Designee section of the return.
+Also, enter the designee's name, phone number, and any five numbers the designee chooses as his or her personal identification number (PIN).
+The authorization applies only to the tax form on which it appears.

-By checking the "Yes" box, you are authorizing the IRS to call the designee to answer any questions that may arise during the processing of your return.
+By checking the "Yes" box, you are authorizing the IRS to call the designee to answer any questions relating to the information reported on your tax return.
 You are also authorizing the designee to: